ska-sa/katgpucbf/misc/xbgpu/README.md

 Long build times - use ccache(may be worth putting in the install section) fsim.cpp in /scratch

+The SPEAD format is used for

+A rough description of the ingest packet format is described [here](https://docs.google.com/drawings/d/1lFDS_1yBFeerARnw3YAA0LNin_24F7AWQZTJje5-XPg/edit).

 ### F-Engine Packet Simulator

+In order to test the X-Engine code, data from the F-Engines needs to be received.
+In general an X-Engine needs to receive data for a subset of channels from N F-Engines where N is the telescope array size.
+This is complicated to configure and requires many F-Engines.
+In order to bypass this, an F-Engine simulator has been created that simulates packets recieved at the X-Engine (i.e Packets from multiple F-Engines destined for the same X-Engine.)
+This simulator requires a single server with a Mellanox NIC to run.
+This server must be different from the server katxgpu is running on.
+This fsim simulates the exact packet format from the SKARAB F-Engines.
+The SKARAB X-Engines ingest data from 4 different multicast streams.
+This simulator only simulates data from a single multicast stream.

+The minimum command to run the fsim is: `sudo ./fsim --interface <interface_address> <multicast_address>:<port>`

+Where:
+ * `<interface_address>` is the ip address of the network interface to transmit the data out on.
+ * `<multicast_address>` is the multicast address all packets are destined to.
+ * `<port>` is the UDP port to transmit data to.

+The above command will transmit data at about 7 Gbps by default.
+See the fsim [source code](./scratch/fsim.cpp) for a detailed description of how the F-Engine simulator works and the useful configuration arguments.